NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 15. Include lines or symbols in `tPlace` to guide placement of the part.
 For parts like the IMU and MCU, this should make easy to precisely place the part by showing the correct, precise location of all four corners.
 For other parts an outine (or partial outline is sufficient).
 16. Eagle includes a package generator (access it via the "new " button in the device window and select "Create with package generator").
 You are welcome to use it, but the packages it generates do not meet all of our requirements.
 You'll need to edit them a bit.

+#### The Courtyard and tKeepout

+One of the goals of a good library is to make it easy to make sure your board looks good, is easy to assemble, and easy to verify.
+Part placement is a key part of all three, and the "courtyard" is the key to guiding how you place parts.
+The courtyard defines the area of the PCB that the part occupies.
+This includes the part physically and it's pads, but also include some extra space that makes it possible to place the part on the board.
+The size of the courtyard depends on how the board will be assembled.
+In our case, it's by hand, so we need a pretty big courtyard.
+I should suggest having the courtyard extend at least 1mm beyond the boundary of the part and its pads.

+Eagle use `tKeepout` to describe the courtyard.
+The rule is that if `tKeepout` for different parts overlap, it is an error that will be flagged during DRC.
+Unfortunately, this means that if you draw your courtyard on a consistent grid (which you should), then when two parts are perfectly placed next to eachother, the `tKeepout` defining their courtyards will overlap.
+There are two bad options: move the parts farther apart (which takes up space) or tolerate the DRC error (which will increase the possibility that you ignore real errors).

+The third, preferable, option is to draw your courtyard on 0.5mm grid and then 'inset' them by 0.1mm.
+This will let you place pack parts close together without generating suprious DRC errors.
+The resulting board layouts are exc

 ### Guidelines for Building Devices

-Devices connect packages to schematic symbols.
+Devices connect packages to schematic symbols and provide information necessary to purchase and install an eletronic component.

 Follow these guidelines when creating devices:

 1. The device should have a generic name, if it will have many variants.
 For instance, a “Resistor” or “Capacitor” device will have variants for different package sizes and values.
 2. Put the symbol at the origin (in the left-hand pane of the device editing window)
 3. Choose a sensible name for the device.
 The guidelines for symbols generally apply here as well.
 4. When you create variants in the device, give them descriptive names.
 For instance, for 10Ohm, 0805 resistor, “-100R-0805” would be good name.
 Avoid having an unnamed variant unless there is really only ever going to be one variant.
 5. Be selective about what information you put in the variant name.
 The size, value (resistance, capacitance, color, etc.), is a good idea.
 You should only include information that will be useful to you when selecting which variant to use.
 6. Make sure to connect the symbol pins to package pins correctly.
 Check it, check it again, have your partner check it.
 This is a common source of hard-to-find bugs.
 7. Set the “Value” radio button appropriately.
 Things like resistors and capacitors naturally have a value (i.e., a resistance or a capacitance), others, like the microcontroller, do not.
 If you set the value radio button, your schematic symbol should include ">NAME" in layer `Names`.
 8. Set the prefix appropriately: “R” for resistor, “Q” for mosfets, “U” for ICs, “D” for diodes, etc. This is what Eagle will start the reference designator with (e.g., “R1”, “Q2”).

 You should have one variant for each different physical device you might include in your design.
 For instance, if you have two 0805 resistors with different resistances, you should one variant for each of them.
-In this case, you should add attribute (see below) called “VALUE” that specifies the value (e.g., “10R” for 10 Ohms, “1nF” for 1 nanofarad).
+In this case, you should add an attribute (see below) called “VALUE” that specifies the value (e.g., “10R” for 10 Ohms, “1nF” for 1 nanofarad).

 You can attach metadata to each variant of your device using "attributes."
 (Eagle provides the notion of "technologies" which are different sets of attributes for a device.
 You should always use the unnamed technology: "") All your variants should have the following attributes:

-* DIST – distributer (For us, this is always “Digikey”)
+* `DIST` – distributer (For us, this is always “Digikey”)
-* DISTPN – Distributer part number. i.e., Digikey’s part number.
+* `DISTPN` – Distributer part number. i.e., Digikey’s part number.
 This is different from the manufacturer’s part number.
-* CREATOR – Your name, if you designed the part.
+* `CREATOR` – Your name, if you designed the part.

 All these attributes should be “constant” which means you can’t change them on a per-part basis in the schematic.
 Set this via the drop down in the attribute editor window.

-DIST and DISTPN are especially critical, because when we go to order parts for your quadcopter, we will use this information to know what to order.
+`DIST` and `DISTPN` are especially critical, because when we go to order parts for your quadcopter, we will use this information to know what to order.

 ### Notes on Individual Parts